magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-46213-category-tree-limited-20-categories.md

 1. Create a category under the root category.
 1. Create 24 subcategories under the root category created in step one.
-1. Execute the following GraphQL request.
+1. Execute the following GraphQL request:

     <pre>
     <code class="language-graphql">